Home » Why disabled Canadian’s find it hard to get employed

 This is definitely a growing problem as a lot of the time, even though they get a callback, the company does not provide accessibility which means the chances of getting that job ends right before even an interview occurs.

-The lack of companies willing to hire disabled Canadians or providing accessibility leads to many of them settling for part-time jobs or just staying unemployed.
+The lack of companies willing to hire disabled Canadians or provide accessibility leads to many of them settling for part-time jobs or just staying unemployed.
 It also gets harder to claim disability tax credit since if you are not working, you don’t pay taxes which means you have nothing to recoup.
 This excerpt from the article quotes a study done by Brad Seward regarding graduates with disability and it’s shocking to see what the outcome is:

 Brad Seward, a doctoral candidate at the University of Guelph, co-authored the national survey on graduates with disabilities, which studied 31,000 students across Canada, 1,600 of whom said they had a learning disability, emotional or behavioural disabilities or a physical disability.
 They answered questions two years after graduation and the outcomes “were staggering,” Seward told Nam Kiwanuka on The Agenda in the Summer.
 “What we found was that graduates with disabilities were much less represented in full time jobs and much more represented in part-time jobs and unemployment.”